Exams boards have standardised centre assessment grades to produce students' final results.

-This summer, all exam boards will follow the same standardisation process set out by Ofqual.
+This summer, all exam boards have followed the same standardisation process set out by Ofqual.

-It will take schools' centre assessment grades and consider them against:
+It has taken schools' centre assessment grades and considered them against:

 - past results for each school or college and changes in its year-on-year entry profile